 There are many businesses that you can start with little to no money up front.
-You’ll need to go with one of these businesses, because you won’t have any extra money during your debt pay off program.
+You’ll need to go with one of these businesses because you won’t have any extra money during your debt pay off program.

-Some of the best types of low cost of businesses to start are service based businesses.
+Some of the best types of low cost of businesses to start are service-based businesses.
 I got lucky when I started my blog.
 For less than $50, I had everything I needed to start.
 Of course, at the time I had no clue I’d make money with it.

 You might have to get started by working for free to get reviews, but once you have just one happy customer you can start growing your business.

 The best part about extra income is that it doesn’t have to stop once you pay off your debt.
-If you find a side hustle that you love, it could even turn into your main income one day like my side hustle did with this blog.
+If you find a side hustle that you love, it could even turn into your main income one day as my side hustle did with this blog.

 Use The Extra Income To Pay Your Debt Down Faster